owaski/owaski.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm currently a 2nd year PhD student at UC Santa Barbara advised by Prof. [Lei Li](https://lileicc.github.io/index.html).
+Previously, I received my B.Eng. from IIIS at Tsinghua Univesity (a.k.a.
+Yao Class), advised by Prof. Yi Wu.

 My current research focus is on speech translation, both offline and simultaneous.
-Previously, I received my B.Eng from IIIS at Tsinghua Univesity (a.k.a.
-Yao Class), advised by Prof. Yi Wu.
-Prior to that, I also earned a goal medal in China National Olympiad in Informatics in 2016.
+The ambition is to build a system that can translate speech in real-time, enabling seamless communication around the world.
+Other than that, I'm also interested in Large Langauge Model (LLM) application, automatic drug discovery.